Gokulraj0606/day01/README.md

      HTTP2 : HTTP2 is much faster and more reliable than HTTP1
              It avoids network delay by using multiplexing It works on the binary protocol.
-             It uses PUSH frame by server that collects all multiple pages
+             It uses PUSH frame by server that collects all multiple pages.

 write a blog about objects and its internal representation in javascript